xelatihy/yocto-gl/docs/yocto_gl.md

 inline frame<T, 3> scaling_frame3(const vec<T, 3>& a);
 ~~~

-scaling frame (this is not rigid and here for symmatry of API)
+Scaling affine transform; this is not rigid and here for symmatry of API.

 #### Function scaling_mat4()